Increase 3 times your chances of landing an offer Register ×

 • Simple pieces in plain metal, pearls etc will be appropriately neutral.
 Avoid anything overly showy - if you were going to turn up draped in diamonds, you probably don't need the salary anyway.

-• Wedding and engagement rings are obviously always acceptable.
+• Wedding and engagement rings are obviously always acceptable, as is any jewellery required by a religion.

 • The same issues around watches will apply, though perhaps with opinions being less fierce as regards female watches.